 Getting charged with a domestic violence-related crime doesn't always involve the use of physical force.
 Under California Penal Code 422, it's a crime to make criminal threats against a victim, and these frequently include a spouse, cohabitant, family member, or co-parent.

 Penal Code 422, a serious offense, strictly prohibits making willful threats to commit a crime resulting in significant bodily injury or death to someone.
 These threats could be made verbally, in writing, or through electronic communication.
-Also, the threat must be made with the intent that it was taken as a threat.
+Additionally, the threat must be made with the intention that it will be perceived as a threat.

-In some cases, PC 422 can be filed as a felony by the prosecutor, which might lead to being sentenced to a California state prison.
+It's essential to note that in some cases, PC 422 can be filed as a felony by the prosecutor, which may result in a prison sentence in a California state prison.
+This possibility underscores the seriousness of the offense and the critical need for effective legal representation.

 Criminal threats are frequently directly connected to a domestic violence incident and are far more common than most think.
 The crime of criminal threats is a “wobbler,” a legal term in California that means the prosecutor can file the case as either a misdemeanor or felony offense, depending on the case details and the defendant's prior criminal record.

-A felony conviction typically includes harsh penalties and is even considered a “strike” under the three strikes law.
-The potential penalties for a felony conviction are severe and our Los Angeles domestic violence attorneys provide a closer review below, highlighting the serious implications of a felony conviction.
+A felony conviction typically carries harsh penalties and is often considered a “strike” under the three-strikes law.
+The potential penalties for a felony conviction are severe, and our Los Angeles domestic violence attorneys provide a closer review below, highlighting the serious and potentially life-altering implications of a felony conviction, which can significantly alter the course of your life.

 What Must the Prosecutor Prove?

-• Threat was made verbally, in writing, or in electronic communication
+- Threat was made verbally, in writing, or through electronic communication

-• The threat caused the victim to be in reasonable fear of their safety
+- The threat caused the victim to be in reasonable fear for their safety

 It's worth noting that you do not have to threaten specific crimes to be convicted of Penal Code 422 criminal threats.
 For instance, if you make a threat that could cause great bodily injury, or worse, to your spouse, then it could be considered an unlawful criminal threat.